TuongCoffee/TuongCoffee/README.md

 Somewhere along the way, I **fell in love with scripting**.

-I almost instantly stopped using hacks and executors, not because someone told me to, but because **writing my own code was far more interesting, fun and rewarding**.
+I almost instantly stopped using hacks and executors, not because someone told me to, but because **writing my own code was far more interesting, fun, and rewarding**.
 I started caring more about *how things worked* than *what advantages I could gain*.

 That’s when hacking stopped being the goal.